I have made so many granny squares in the past 4 years and I’ve been through a few different patterns until I feel I have perfected it.

 My next version was so much better and actually stayed square and I did not have to block them.
 The only little imperfection was the seam.
 It didn’t bother me too much, but I knew I could eliminate it.

 Now we have this solid granny square pattern with NO seam.
-It’s my favorite way to make squares and this is the pattern I have used for my last several granny squares.
+It’s my favorite way to make solid granny squares and this is the pattern I have used for my last several granny square blankets.

 Written pattern is below along with the video tutorial!
 If you are making any of my past granny square blankets, I suggest you use this pattern below for the best outcome.